jpatrickldg/apartment-management-app/README.md

 # Apartment Management System

 A full stack Ruby on Rails web application to be used in managing real property rental businesses.
-Click [here](https://mwpmi.herokuapp.com) to view the app on Heroku.
+Click [here](https://mwpmi.herokuapp.com) to view the app on Heroku. :smile:

 #### Test Accounts (Password: `123456`)
 - Admin: `admin@test.com`